Wednesday, November 13, 2024

 Vests with peplums were worn, which varied by Parish, short jackets and long overcoats were also known.

 The headpiece for married women, tanu, at first had long ends which hung down in back.
 These were sometimes embroidered.
+The hair would have put up first, it would not hang down as we see in some of these modern photos.

 These were later replaced by linen caps with embroidery or lace at the forehead, and bought ribbons hanging in back.